tatianalabuzova/tatianalabuzova.github.io/menu/teaching.md

 <p><b> Negotiation Analysis, Negotiation Seminar, Negotiation and Influence</b><br>
 Teaching Assistant for Professor Jared Curhan<br>
-Assisted at the technology-intensive class a few consecutive years, ran Q&As with students, and graded assignments.
 The course received the Teaching with Digital Technology Award from MIT.</p>

 <p><b> Leading Organizations,</b> Teaching Assistant for Professor Elsbeth Johnson <br>
 Supported the class for 100 Executive MBA students for a few consecutive years.</p>